industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

 The **name** and **description** of the problem are just strings.
 The other fields consist of one or more additional models, which will be described next.

+!!!
+Note
+    The `symbol` entries across all fields must be unique.
+If one or more non-unique symbols are defined, `Problem` will raise an error when being initialized.

+!!!
+Note
+    The `symbol` `scal_i`, where `i` is any positive integer, is reserved and should not be used as a symbol in any model with a `symbol` field.
+The `scal_i` pattern is used to generate symbols for instances of `ScalarizationFunction` that have a default symbol of `None`.

 ### Constant

 The `Constant` model defines a constant with a name, symbol and a value.
 Its JSON